 Ketamine-Assisted Psychotherapy

 One therapeutic modality I offer is called Ketamine-Assisted Psychotherapy (KAP).
 KAP is a holistic modality in which ketamine is used as a complement to psychotherapy to facilitate increased neuroplasticity associated with a shift in awareness that helps you view your problems in a new way.
-Ketamine is a safe, legal medication prescribed by a medical professional to treat a variety of mental health diagnoses, including depression, anxiety, and PTSD.
-It has rapidly-acting antidepressant and mood-enhancing effects.
-For interested and eligible clients, the combination of ketamine with psychotherapy allows for processing of these effects so that they are able to be integrated into your daily life.
+Ketamine is a safe, legal medication prescribed by a medical professional I consult with to treat a variety of mental health issues, including depression, anxiety, and trauma.
+It can have rapidly-acting antidepressant and mood-enhancing effects.
+For interested and clinically-appropriate clients, the combination of ketamine with psychotherapy allows for processing of these effects so that they are able to be integrated into your daily life.

 -